See the revision history at the end (if you make it that far).

 Once Firefox is installed, run it.
 After the little bugger calms down, enter

 about:profiles in the address bar (you can call it the “location” bar or the “awesome” bar – i call it the “address bar”), then press your ‘Enter’ key to load that address.
 This is where Firefox keeps a list of all your profiles.
-Profiles are where most of your settings, bookmarks and lots more junk is stored.
+Profiles are where most of your settings, bookmarks and lots more junk gets stored.

-Firefox will now annoy you (and let it keep annoying you for the duration of our time together) by asking which profile you want to load every time you start it and you should choose your new ‘privacy’ profile.Pro Tip
+Firefox will now annoy you (and let it keep annoying you for the duration of our time together) by asking which profile you want to load every time you start it and you should typically choose your ‘privacy’ profile.Pro Tip

 There are many ‘about:’ pages in Firefox, but not all are accessible from the various menus.
 To see some of those that aren’t, enter

 about:about in the address bar, but be careful what you do in there!
-You can bookmark those which you use often if you like.

 Training the Fox